homeowmorphism/basic-raytracer/README.md

-This Python raytracer was implemented with easiness of reading and simplicity in mind.
+This Python raytracer was implemented to be easy to understand.
+It does not have many features and is not optimized for performance, but can hopefully serve as a basis and tool for prototyping for a more intricate implementation in another language.

 ## Features